catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

  If we delete the original file, the hard links will still contain data that were in original file

 ### Create Soft link (Symlink) to a file/directory
-1. Create links for the files (-s flag specify symbolic link)
+1. Create symlink for the files (-s flag specify symbolic link)
 ``` bash
 $ ln  -s <original filename> <link name>
 ```